xingzaizhailu/Learning/docker/docker.md

     $ curl http://localhost:4000
     <h3>Hello World!</h3><b>Hostname:</b> 8fc990912a14<br/><b>Visits:</b> <i>cannot connect to Redis, counter disabled</i>
 ```
-You can also see the abbreviated container ID with docker container ls:
+You can also see the abbreviated container ID with `docker container ls`:

 ``` shell
     $ docker container ls